nmpluta/fire-detection-system/doc/index.rst

-Welcome to NCS Example Application's documentation!
+Welcome to Fire Detection System's documentation!
 ===================================================

-This is a simple Sphinx documentation setup for ``ncs-example-application``.
+This is a simple Sphinx documentation setup for ``fire-detection-system``.

 Indices and tables
 ==================